xraisen/Agentic-AI/README.md

 6. **Rollback Capability**: System changes can be rolled back when possible
 7. **Privilege Management**: Administrative tasks require explicit elevation
 8. **UI Confirmation**: All sensitive operations prompt the user through the UI
+9. **Code Sandboxing**: Generated code is executed in a secure sandbox
+10. **AST Analysis**: Code is analyzed for unsafe operations before execution

 ## Development